SAP/fosstars-rating-core/docs/oss/security/improvements/README.md

 Column description:

 *  `Project` contains a name open-source project.
-*  `Rating on Sep 1st, 2020 (v1.0.0)` contains a baseline security rating that was calculated with [Fosstars Core 1.0.0](https://github.com/SAP/fosstars-rating-core/releases/tag/v1.0.0) version.
+*  `Rating on Sep 1st, 2020 (v1.0.0) baseline` contains a baseline security rating that was calculated with [Fosstars Core 1.0.0](https://github.com/SAP/fosstars-rating-core/releases/tag/v1.0.0) version.
 *  `Improvements` contains a link to implemented security improvements for a specific project.
 *  `Rating on Jan 4st, 2021 (v1.0.0)` contains an updated security rating that was calculated